CODAIT/redrock/README.md

 3. Restapi: **REDROCK_HOME/rest-api/nohup-restapi.out**

 For each application start script, please configure the parameter **--driver-memory 2g**.
-The sum of the values defined should be equal to the amount at the Spark configuration SPARK_DRIVER_MEMORY.
+The sum of the values defined should be equal to the amount at the Apache Spark configuration SPARK_DRIVER_MEMORY.

 For example, we defined SPARK_DRIVER_MEMORY = 4g, so you could give decahose 1g, powertrack 1g, and rest-api 2g.